Terms & Policies

 • If you wish to access, correct or update your personal data, you can do so at any time.

 • Similarly, if we have collected and process your personal data with your consent, then you can withdraw your consent at any time.
-Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.
+Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal data conducted in reliance on lawful processing grounds other than consent.

 9. Children's Privacy

 Our Services and Sites are not intended for use by anyone under the age of 16.
-Plait does not knowingly collect personal information from anyone under the age of 16.
+Plait does not knowingly collect personal data from anyone under the age of 16.
 If you are under 16, you may not attempt to register for our Services or send any information about yourself to us, including your name, address, telephone number, or email address.
-If we become aware that we have collected personal information from someone under the age of 16 without verification of parental consent, we will delete that information promptly.
+If we become aware that we have collected personal data from someone under the age of 16 without verification of parental consent, we will delete that information promptly.

 10. Changes To This Notice And Questions